angelo510/ruby_booking/readme.md

   1. [Line Length](#line-length)
   1. [API Documentation](#api-documentation)

 ## Pull Requests

 **What a Pull Request should include?**

-A pull request at Playven should always include the following:
+A pull request at mywebsite should always include the following:
 * Descriptive title of the fix or feature.
 * Necessary information in the Pull Request description.
  * [ticket_link] to the related issue in the project management system.